Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: EXPERIMENTS

-\subsection{Experimental Settings}
+\subsubsection{Experimental Settings}

-\textbf{Moral Decision-making Environment.} We designed a moral decision-making experimental scenario that includes experiencing one's own emotions and explicit information, empathizing with other agent, and conflicts between self-goal and altruistic goal.
+we design an altruistic decision-making experimental scenario that includes experiencing one's own emotions and explicit information, empathizing with other agent, and conflicts between self-goal and altruistic goal.
 As shown in Fig.~\ref{fig:4}, Agent A first randomly explores the environment, experiencing its own negative emotions and perceiving changes in its emotional outward expressions (the color changes from green to red).
-This process establishes a connection between the change in outward color and the agent's negative emotions through the affective empathy module (emerging mirroring ability).

-During the affective empathy phase, Agent B randomly explores a grid environment with potential dangers.
-Agent A triggers its own emotional neurons in response to Agent B's outward color information via the mirror neuron system, achieving affective empathy.
+This process establishes a connection between the change in outward color and the agent's negative emotions through the emotional empathy module.
+During the emotional empathy phase, Agent B randomly explores a grid environment with potential dangers.
+Agent A triggers its own emotional neurons in response to Agent B's outward color information achieving emotional empathy.
 In Agent A's decision-making environment, there are both a self-task goal 'T' and an altruistic goal 'H'.
 Each step taken by the Agent A will incur a cost loss of -1, and reaching the self-task goal 'T' will get a reward of $R_{self-task}=10$.
 When reaching the altruistic goal 'H', Agent B's color will be changed to a safe green, alleviating Agent B's negative emotions and also the empathically negative emotions of Agent A, and Agent A's intrinsic reward $DA_{in-emp}$ is enhanced.
-Agent A equipped with affective empathic ability is conflicted between self-task goals and altruistic goal.
+Agent A equipped with emotional empathic ability is conflicted between self-task goals and altruistic goal.
 It must balance the dilemma of making a choice, temporarily sacrificing its own interests when choosing to help others.